-- G4.1 Within three working days of receiving the student's response, either in writing or during the meeting, the Executive Dean (or nominee) shall report the decision in writing to them and issue a warning if appropriate. - G4.2 In serious cases involving students on professional programmes, the Executive Dean (or nominee) may request that the relevant Department consider whether there is also a case to be considered under the Professional Suitability Policy and Procedures.
+- G4.1 Within three working days of receiving the student's response, either in writing or during the meeting, the Executive Dean (or nominee) shall report the decision in writing to them and issue a warning if appropriate. - G4.2 In serious cases involving students on professional programmes, the Executive Dean (or nominee) may request that the relevant Department consider whether there is also a case to be considered under the Professional Suitability Policy and Procedures: http://www1.uwe.ac.uk/aboutus/policies.